byt3bl33d3r/MITMf/README.md

 Features
 ========

-- The framework contains a built-in SMB, HTTP and DNS server that can be controlled and used by the various plugins it also contains a modified version of the SSLStrip proxy that allows for HTTP modification and a partial HSTS bypass.
+- The framework contains a built-in SMB, HTTP and DNS server that can be controlled and used by the various plugins, it also contains a modified version of the SSLStrip proxy that allows for HTTP modification and a partial HSTS bypass.

 - As of version 0.9.8, MITMf supports active packet filtering and manipulation (basically what etterfilters did, only better), allowing users to modify any type of traffic or protocol.